FactomWyomingEntity/prosper-pool/README.md

 # Usage

+To interact with a running pool as an admin, you can consult [this document](./ADMIN.md)

 ## Example setup
 First, make sure that a postgresql database is running (`docker-compose up -d`), and that `factomd`, is running locally.
 Start the compiled prosper server binary with: